LinusBorg/portal-vue/docs/api/portal.md

 # Portal Component

-Wrap any content that you want to render somewhere else in a `<portal>` component.
+Wrap any content that you want to render somewhere else in a `<Portal>` component.

 ## Example usage